Welcome to My Family Tree

 Bernie Edwin Anthony Beleskey was born Nov.
 27th 1941 in Barrie Ontario, Canada.

 The Family Tree name "Beliski" of our ancestors now dates back to 1414 in Lithuania.
-Our ancestors also came from Lithuania then to Prussia and then to Poland. the from Germany they arrived in Canada and United States, in the early 1900's
+Our ancestors also came from Lithuania then to Prussia and then to Poland. the from Germany they arrived in Canada and United States, in the late 19th century

 Our Family Name History:

-As you may or may not know the Beleskey/Beliski's are of Lithuanian decent, polish herritage and traditions.
+As you may or may not know the Beleskey/Beliski's are of Lithuanian decent, polish heritage and traditions.
 The narrative obtained from the "The Historical Research Center" describes the following historical information.

 The Lithuanians may have settled along the Neman (Nemanus) as early as 1500 B.C.
 In the 13th cent., to protect themselves against the Livonian and Teutonic knights, they formed a strong, unified state which, by absorbing neighboring Russian principalities, became one of the largest in medieval Europe.
 Between 1386 and 1569, Lithuania gradually merged with Poland.
 In 1795 it came under Russian control.
 Independence was declared in 1918, but Poland held Vilnius from 1920 to 1939.